eguidotti/bidask/python/README.md

 - `high`: array-like vector of High prices.
 - `low`: array-like vector of Low prices.
 - `close`: array-like vector of Close prices.
+- `signed`: whether signed estimates should be returned.

 Prices must be sorted in ascending order of the timestamp.